Revolutionary War Patriot Burials

 The project was originally completed in 1976 for the U.S. Bicentennial celebration, and the patriot data saved in microfiche format.
 Those microfiche have worn out.
 MOCA had a paper copy printed from the microfiche.
 Then Donna and Norm Conley transformed this data to a spreadsheet between the Spring and Fall meetings in 2005.

-The entire index was adapted to be accessed and searchable online in 2021 by the MOCA Cemetery Records Committee.
+The entire index was adapted to be accessed and searchable online in 2021.
 Included are the names of over 7,500 veterans who had lived in Maine before, during, or after the war, with whatever data had been found as to birth, death, marriage, and burial location.

 In its new format, MOCA members may now submit additional data to supplement patriot records, including grave photos, biographies, and family details.
 Look for the Your Help Is Needed: Patriot Updates link at the bottom of each patriot profile page.